What Is A Bonus? Definition And Types

 Companies often give bonuses to their employees to keep them motivated and engaged in their work.
 Many types of bonuses exist, and their structures may vary depending on the size and net worth of a company.
 Knowing how bonuses work and their different types can help you choose a job with a good compensation package.
-In this article, we will define a bonus and discuss the several types of bonus structures a company might offer.
+In this article, we discuss what is a bonus and define the several types of bonus structures a company might offer.

-A bonus is a monetary or non-monetary reward that is given on top of the normal payment an employee receives.
+What is a bonus, can be defined as a monetary or non-monetary reward that is given on top of the normal payment an employee receives.
 Companies may award bonuses to certain employees for their exceptional performance throughout the year.
 But sometimes companies roll out bonuses for all the employees.
 Some employers also award a joining bonus or a retention bonus.

 Every company has its own bonus structure, and it often depends on its business type, yearly performance and industry standards.
 For example, a sales team might earn a commission as a bonus structure.
 A large sales office could offer a larger commission bonus structure versus a smaller sales office.